 Rapidly, his researches focused on characterization, modeling and simulation of emerging devices such as sub-32 nm ultra-thin body and BOX SOI transistors, thin film memories, evaluation and implementation of emerging nanodevices into new functionalities in a more than Moore perspective and design of elementary circuit implementing emerging nanodevices.

-Since November 2009, Stéphane BURIGNAT joined as a post-doctoral fellow the ELIS laboratory of the Gent University to work with Pr.Alexis De Vos on "Reversible Computing Electronics".
+From November 2009 to August 2013, Stéphane BURIGNAT worked as a post-doctoral fellow at the ELIS laboratory of the Gent University, together with Pr.Alexis De Vos, who first developped the "Reversible Computing Electronics" thematic at UGent.

-His main research activities now focus on the "physical implementation of reversible circuits".
+Stéphane BURIGNAT's main research activities focused on the "physical implementation of reversible circuits".

-This work is done in a close research collaboration with the informatics department (DIKU) of the Copenhagen University (Danmark) and the Computer Architecture Group of Univerity of Bremen.
+This work was done in a close research collaboration with the informatics department (DIKU) of the Copenhagen University (Danmark) and the Computer Architecture Group of Univerity of Bremen.

 See also my research pages.

-Since his coming at UGent, Stéphane BURIGNAT brought several major contributions to the "physical implementation of reversible circuits" field.
+During his time at UGent, Stéphane BURIGNAT brought several major contributions to the "physical implementation of reversible circuits" field.

 He designed and successfully tested one 4-bits reversible ripple-carry adder, the so-called "Cuccaro adder" and the world-first 3-bits reversible H264/AVC video encoder.
-He also supervised the design and test of the world-first reversible Arithmetic Logic Unit designed by Michael Thomsen.
+He also supervised the design and test of the world-first reversible Arithmetic Logic Unit designed and tested by Michael Thomsen from DIKU.

 The 4 bits cuccaro adder gave very good results in both direction (forward-adder and backward-subtractor) either by simulations and by measurements (standard pulses and adiabatic signal).

 During his master thesis work under the supervision of Stéphane BURIGNAT, Michał Klimczak, successfully designed several Printed Circuit Boards (PCBs).
-These testing boards allowed to interface the reversible chips with a standard FPGA embedded on a Spantan-3E Xilinx test board proving that interfacing the reversible CMOS technology with the standard CMOS restoring technology can be done in an easy way at the small cost of 12 extra transistors for each bit of data, while keeping the reversibility (calculation direction) as a programable information.
-This solution has been presented at the Reversible Computation Workshop (RC 2011) held on July 4th-5th, 2011, in Gent and is published in Springer‘s Lecture Notes in Computer Science (LNCS).
+These testing boards allowed to interface the reversible chips with a standard FPGA embedded on a Spantan-3E Xilinx test board, proving that interfacing the reversible CMOS technology with the standard CMOS restoring technology can be done in an easy way at the small cost of 12 extra transistors for each bit of data, while keeping the reversibility (calculation direction) as a programable information.
+This solution, (the programming of the FPGA being developped by Michael Thomsen from DIKU), has been presented at the Reversible Computation Workshop (RC 2011) held on July 4th-5th, 2011, in Gent and is published in Springer‘s Lecture Notes in Computer Science (LNCS).

 During his master thesis work under the supervision of Stéphane BURIGNAT, Mariusz Olczak successfully perform an extended study on the size limit of reversible circuits in order to evaluate how large and complex a reversible circuit can be.
 This study showed a strong dependency of the maximun number of cascaded gates with the frequency.
 It also showed that sinusoidal adiabatic signals allow to push away the limits by increasing the number of possibly cascaded gate by 40 %.
 These results have also been presented at the Reversible Computation Workshop (RC 2011) and the article published in Springer‘s Lecture Notes in Computer Science (LNCS) as well.

-The 264/AVC coder fabricated with the support of IMEC/Europractice/mini@sic in ON Semiconductor 0.35µm technology has finally been tested and gives very promissing results.
-The shape of the signals appear to be of best quality than even the Cuccaro adder.
+The 264/AVC coder fabricated with the support of IMEC/Europractice/mini@sic in ON Semiconductor 0.35µm technology has been tested and gives very promissing results.
+The shape of the signals appears to be of best quality than even the Cuccaro adder.